outdreamer/build-a-cure/docs/ml/python_study_guide.md

 - attributes
 	- mutable structures are passed by reference, immutable structures are passed by value
 	- dynamically typed
-	- compiled to bytecode then interpreted at runtime
+	- compiles code to bytecode then executed by the python virtual machine and interpreted at runtime

 - sources
 	https://www.geeksforgeeks.org/python/python-design-patterns/